-Good – this suggests that in general, but not necessarily everywhere, the population densities are relatively healthy.
+This suggests that in general, but not necessarily everywhere, the population densities are relatively healthy.
 They are likely to be close to the carrying capacity for the habitat available.

-Poor – this suggests that in general, but not necessarily everywhere, the populations are lower than would be expected when considering the instream habitats present.
+This suggests that in general, but not necessarily everywhere, the populations are lower than would be expected when considering the instream habitats present.

-Absent – no individuals of this species are present.
+No individuals of this species are present.

 This project was supported by an ‘International Year of the Salmon’ small grant via NASCO.